What is a Medical Imaging Solution and How to Build it to Store & Share Medical Images?

 Here, there are two types of data being generated and managed.
 The first one is the text-based data and the second is the visual content, i.e., MRI results.

 All text-based data are managed with the HL7 protocol, while visual content is managed with the DICOM protocol.

-Due to DICOM, it is easier and secure than ever to transfer images generated by the MRI system to a storage archive in DICOM format and then access it from the workstation monitor.
+Due to DICOM, it is easier and more secure than ever to transfer images generated by the MRI system to a storage archive and then access it from the workstation monitor.

 Or further, share images with a healthcare provider of an outside entity from the radiology center.

 What are the benefits of building medical imaging software?

 Medical image management software solves some of the very frustrating challenges which healthcare providers usually face while dealing with medical images.
 And that’s why it assures a high ROI possibility.

 All medical images are centrally stored in ready-to-use and ready-to-exchange DICOM format.
 This leads to easy image access and exchange - even with other clinical centers.

 Due to centrally located clinical images, clinicians can concurrently collaborate for discussion and knowledge sharing.

 In other words, a provider from clinic A and another provider from clinic B can see the same clinical image on their system even while not under the same roof.